 RTF 344N MOTION CAPTURE STUDIO • DEEPAK CHETTY

 Utilizing a combination of hardware (motion capture suits and facial capture techniques) and software (Unreal Engine, Motion Builder), students will write, direct and virtually shoot and edit a completely computer-generated film within Unreal Engine using an actual human performance.
 The course will also cover the history of motion capture techniques and their utilization within the world of cinema, gaming and non-entertainment related fields.

-RTF 344T GAME DEVELOPMENT CAPSTONE: 2D GAMES • PAUL TOPRAC
+RTF 344T GAME DEVELOPMENT CAPSTONE: 3D GAMES • PAUL TOPRAC

-RTF 351C INTRO TO 2D ANIMATION • LANCE MYERS
+RTF 351D ADVANCED 2D ANIMATION • LANCE MYERS

 Students will use the basic 2D animation skills learned in the 351C Intro to 2D Animation class to focus on the production of longer animated projects.
 Additional techniques including some motion graphics, stop motion, and advanced 2D will also be covered in class.